 The Dual Cultural Award enables a bi-cultural high school student to become better acquainted with his or her American heritage.
 The FAWCO and FAUSA Member Awards are open to members in the quest for knowledge and self-improvement.
 The Award for University Degree Study Programs of $5,000 is for a member in undergraduate or graduate studies.
 The Skills Enhancement Award is to enable the acquisition of new skills or for the enhancement of existing ones.

 To learn all about our Education Awards and to see this year's available awards, please go to our Education Awards page.
 If you have a question about submitting applications, please contact The Foundation Awards Program Administrator.

-FAWCO and The FAWCO Foundation announced a four-year program to bring a critical global issue to the attention of FAWCO Clubs, their members and to the world.
-The FAWCO Target Program chosen was water and the project was the Tabitha Project in Cambodia. $162,000 was raised when the project ended early 2013.
+FAWCO and The FAWCO Foundation jointly administer a multi-year program that brings a critical global issue to the attention of FAWCO clubs, their members and to the world.
+The FAWCO Target Program has previously focused on the areas of Health, the Environment and Human Rights.

 The 2016-2019 Target Program will focus on Education.
 This overarching theme was announced at the FAWCO Interim Conference in Frankfurt.
 FAWCO member clubs will submit nominations for specific projects in the fall of 2016.
 Member Clubs will then vote for the project of their choice with the winning project being announced at the 2017 conference in Mumbai.
 For more information on the Target Program: Education, please click here.

 The FAWCO Target Program was initiated to unite the power of almost 12,000 individual members of the 64 FAWCO member clubs in 33 countries to make a significant and sustainable impact on critical issues that support the effort to achieve the UN Millennium Development Goals.